gabrielgomeso/gabrielgomeso/README.md

 Hello stranger!
-I'm Gabriel.

-I'm a programming student from Brazil trying to learn ReactJS and React Native.
-Later on I'll be studying GatsbyJS.
-I'm interested in studying mobile development with Swift or Kotlin, but didn't decided about it yet.
-I’m currently learning CSS features like grid and flexbox.
-Also starting to learn ReactJS.
-My major goal is to become a developer and travel around the world because of it.
+My name is Gabriel, I'm a software developer in formation.
+At the time (jan/2021), I'm able to understand and/or write some code with:
+- HTML and CSS;
+- Javascript;
+- ReactJS and a little bit of React Native;
+- Ruby / Ruby on Rails;
+- PHP;
+- MySQL.

+Goals:
+- Become a well paid developer :D
+- Travel the world

+I'm a simple guy, don't need a lot of things hehe.